NetApp/trident/docs/kubernetes/upgrading.rst

 .. note::

-   Before upgrading Trident, ensure that the required :ref:`feature gates <Feature Gates>` are enabled.
+   Before upgrading Trident, ensure that the required :ref:`feature gates <Feature Requirements>` are enabled.

 .. warning::

-   Trident 20.01 only supports the beta feature release of Volume Snapshots.
-When upgrading to Trident 20.01, all previous alpha snapshot CRs and CRDs (Volume Snapshot Classes, Volume Snapshots and Volume Snapshot Contents) must be removed before the upgrade is performed.
+   Trident only supports the beta feature release of Volume Snapshots.
+When upgrading Trident, all previous alpha snapshot CRs and CRDs (Volume Snapshot Classes, Volume Snapshots and Volume Snapshot Contents) must be removed before the upgrade is performed.
    Refer to `this blog <https://netapp.io/2020/01/30/alpha-to-beta-snapshots/>`_ to understand the steps involved in migrating alpha snapshots to the beta spec.